They Can't Hang Me

 They Can't Hang Me is a 1955 British drama film directed by Val Guest and starring Terence Morgan, Yolande Donlan and Anthony Oliver.
-It was based on a novel by Leonard Mosley.
-It was shot at Shepperton Studios near London.
-The film's sets were designed by the art director Joseph Bato.
+It was written by Guest and Val Valentine based on the 1955 novel of the same title by Leonard Mosley.

 Plot

-A senior civil servant, Pitt (Morell) has been convicted of a murder and sentenced to death.
+A senior civil servant, Pitt has been convicted of a murder and sentenced to death.
 Days before his execution, Pitt reveals that he has been passing on top secret information to an agent of a foreign power and offers to reveal the identity of his handler in exchange for a reprieve.
-With only five days before Pitt's execution, debonair Special Branch Inspector Ralph Brown (Morgan) takes on the task of identifying the spy before he flees the country.
+With only five days before Pitt's execution, debonair Special Branch Inspector Ralph Brown takes on the task of identifying the spy before he flees the country.